 Each year during the Ely Winter Festival, the Northern Lakes Arts Association (NLAA) sponsors an Amateur Snow Carving Contest.
-This year’s contest will be held from January 28 – February 2 with judging at 10 a.m. on Sunday, February 3rd.
+This year’s contest will be held from February 4 – February 9 with judging on Saturday, February 9th.
+Visit the NLAA web site to register.

-- Twenty (20) blocks are available, one block per group, on a “first come first serve” basis according to entry order (click here to submit an entry online).
+- Twenty (20) blocks are available, one block per group, on a “first come first serve” basis according to entry order.

 - No colorants are allowed, but the theme is wide open for creativity!
 As we’ve seen in the past, it’s amazing what can be carved from snow!
 A sign will be left in the park for each group or individual who should pick a block and claim it with the sign.